basho/riak_core/README_JOBS.md

 ## How To Use It

 The Job API is comprised of a lot of working components under the hood, but the API you use is pretty small.
-There are two basic concepts, the [Job](#more-about-jobs) and the [Manager](#starting-and-stopping-vnode-job-managers).
+There are three basic concepts, the [Job](#more-about-jobs), the [Manager](#managing-jobs), and the [Service](#starting-and-stopping-vnode-job-managers).
 > A _Manager_ is roughly analogous to the _Worker Pool_ it replaces.

 A Job is an encapsulation of a unit of work, has a unique identifier, and can be run on one or a group of vnodes.
 When a job is run on multiple vnodes, all of the instances can be managed as a set.